Month by Month

 Going strong for more than 25 years, this annual jazz festival in Antananarivo taps into Madagascar's rich musical tradition and brings together local and foreign jazz performers.
 Many of the events are free.

-Rains come early in parts of western Madagascar, making some roads inaccessible.
-Elsewhere, however, this is a lovely time of year, with visitor numbers petering out and the weather warming up.
+This is a lovely time of year, with visitor numbers petering out and the weather warming up.
+It is prime diving season, too.

 If you thought lemurs were cute, wait until you see the babies, clinging to their mother’s fur or being carried by the scruff of the neck.
 The entire troop generally looks after the young.